I have owned cats for over 60 years. Between them and their vets, I have learned a great deal about how they tick.

 - Call Animal Control if there is an injured cat that you cannot approach safely.

 - Remember that items in your hands can be, and will be, considered weapons by a cat you are approaching.

-Never get cats declawed.
-This causes chronic pain and arthritis in their paws and leaves them defenseless if they should get outside.
-Declawed cats cannot climb and often become aggressive with their teeth, which becomes their only defense.
+Declawing causes chronic pain and arthritis in cat paws and leaves them defenseless if they should get outside.
+Declawed cats cannot climb and often become aggressive with their teeth, which is now their only line of defense.